Wainberg/RcppML/README.md

 nmf(A, k = NULL, tol = 1e-4, maxit = 100, verbose = 1, L1 = c(0, 0), ...)
 ```

+Note:  the `...` catches some earlier parameters that are no longer implemented, like `diag`.
+It also catches `seed` (for backwards compatibility with current CRAN version), and if found will set the R seed.

 * If `k` is a single integer, a model will be learned at that rank using all data.
 * If `k` is an integer vector, models will be learned at each rank and the model with the lowest test set reconstruction error will be returned.
 The test set is a random speckled pattern of values (6.25% dense) that is randomly with-held during model fitting.
 * If `k = NULL`, the rank will be automatically determined using cross-validation.